Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/en/README.md

 Instead, they document the approaches, observations, and production methods that currently produce the most consistent results throughout my own projects.

-As both LLMs and RP platforms continue to evolve, this repository will continue evolving alongside them.
+As both language models and roleplay platforms continue to evolve, this repository will continue evolving alongside them.

 ---